John Henry Pinkard: Biography

 Pinkard was born in Franklin County, Virginia during the last year of the Civil War.
 "Pinkard claimed to have been born on October 5, 1866, just after Emancipation.
 But US Census records suggest the herbalist and land developer was born during the Civil War."
 Because of his family's poverty in rural Virginia during the Reconstruction, he quit school at the age of eleven to earn money for his family.
 By the age of fifteen, he was a supervisor of a "dirt cut" crew for the Norfolk and Western Railroad.

 Pinkard lived in Pittsburgh, Pennsylvania, at the turn of the century, where he ran a confectionary shop.
 He lived in Philadelphia and perhaps other places for a while, but moved back to Roanoke where he spent the last 27 years of his life.
 "Pinkard, a tall man who wore a black coat, carried a gold-headed cane and rode in a Packard driven by a chauffeur, was married three times but had no children.
 He was heavily in debt when he died."

 He married his first wife, Mary Alexander of South Carolina, in 1903.
 She died two years later of an ailment the doctors said was incurable.

 He later married Hattie Saunders of Franklin County, Virginia.
 He married her on Halloween, 1905, when he was in his forties and she was 15 years old.
 Hattie subsequently divorced him five years later on charges of abandonment of family."

 In 1914, he married his third wife, 22-year-old Mary Joyce from Floyd County, Virginia.

 Banking and real estate

-Pinkard also ran three banks, mostly dealing in banking for blacks.
+Pinkard also ran three banks, mostly dealing in banking for black people.
 During this period of segregation before the Great Depression, it was difficult to obtain credit for black families, especially from white owned banks.
 Many of the banks operated for black clientele specialized in small loans, crop loans, and savings.
 One of these banks was the "Acorn Small Loan Company", which was licensed by the Commonwealth of Virginia in Roanoke.
 He evidently also ran his "Acorn" Drug store in the next building at 1018-1020 Salem Avenue.

 He also was the president of the Afro-American Bank on Salem Avenue in Roanoke.

 Pinkard also had extensive holdings in Florida real estate.